 The device automatically implements the execution and verification of the Program and Erase operations.
 The Status Read function is used to monitor the Ready/Busy status of the device, determine the result (pass/fail) of a Program or Erase operation, and determine whether the device is in Protect mode.
-The device status is output via the I/O port on the \overline{RE} clock after a 70H command input.
-The resulting information is outlined in Table 5.
+The device status is output via the I/O port on the \overline{RE} clock after a Status Read command "70H" or "71H" input.